Skip to content

 Residual herbicides control through the fall and into the following spring.
 Herbicides such as Milestone, Telar or Perspective, are slower acting, therefore will get to the roots and control the whole plant, and will provide pre-emergence control of germinating seeds, giving your pastures a head start come spring.

-Be sure to spray several feet outside the perimeter of a weed patch, to get the plants that may be there that you can not see yet, or seed banks waiting to germinate.
+Be sure to spray several feet outside the perimeter of a weed patch, to get the plants that may be there that you cannot see yet, or seed banks waiting to germinate.
 This is where the residual control of Milestone, Telar, or Perspective, especially come into play.
-An advantage of Milestone is that it can be purchased without a pesticide license, and can be applied to seasonably dry wetlands and up to the waters edge.
+An advantage of Milestone is that it can be purchased without a pesticide license and can be applied to seasonably dry wetlands and up to the water’s edge.

 Contact herbicides such as, Weedar 64 or Hardball, need to be applied to growing plant leaves in order to work.
 Over-spray onto the soil surface renders them useless.
 When applied to growing plant leaves, they are as effective as residual herbicides, except they do not have any residual activity in the soil to help control plants.